awwad/depresolve/README.md

 Notes:
 - Those installs must be done in that order for the scraper to work.
+- Python version 2 is suggested above because the external SAT solver has python 3 compatibility issues.
+The rest of the project is 2/3 compatible, so if you don't intend to use the external SAT solver, feel free to use python 3.
 - `pip install -e` installs a package in editable mode, for development convenience.
 Reference here: https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs)
 - enthought/depsolver is not necessary if you do not wish to use the SAT solver-based resolver.
-- The awwad/pip installation is not necessary if you will not be using the scraper to harvest dependencies and detect conflicts, but have dependency data from another source.
+- The awwad/pip installation is not necessary if you will not be using the scraper to harvest dependencies and detect conflicts, but have dependency data from another source, like:
+- Optionally, **[you can download my data, compiled for you here!](https://www.dropbox.com/sh/2x870eosiknww68/AAArQBivh2jlu6auqNLHsm1Ja?dl=0))**.
+Dependency data for all PyPI packages, conflict data, and solution data there is calculated from a rough PyPI mirror current in late 2015.
+What you choose to use should be placed in the data/ directory in the main depresolve directory.
+The data there was crunched on an Ubuntu machine, generally running python 3 within a minimal virtualenv, from hundreds of thousands of abbreviated package installs. :P You can pull it from dropbox at the link provided or download all of it (52MB zipped) via shell like so:
+  - `curl -L -o dep_data.zip https://www.dropbox.com/sh/2x870eosiknww68/AAArQBivh2jlu6auqNLHsm1Ja?dl=1`
+  - `unzip dep_data.zip`

 ##Resolver Documentation